AnyaChernova/AnyaChernova/README.md

 - 👩‍🎓 HTML Academy and Yandex Practicum graduate
 - 🔭 Always seeking for the new opportunities that will expand my skillset

-###### 👉 I work in a web studio and all my commercial projects are in private repositories, so here you can see my educational, freelance or pet projects
+###### 👉 All my commercial projects are in private repositories, so here you can see my educational, freelance or pet projects

 ---